Jidnay/CIBMTR---Kaggle-/README.md

 The final equation used to calculate the risk is as follows:

 $$ y_ {risk} = \alpha \cdot weibull - \beta \cdot efs\_time\_norm + \theta $$

+The final model is a emsemble of Xgboost and Catboost.